A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's

 \subsection{Description of the Data}

 The data that we used used for the GWAS branch of this study came from the International Parkinson's Disease Genomics Consortium (IPDGC) NeuroX Dataset \citep{Nalls_2014}.
-Due to the intense computational burden of running the full MCMC, we analyzed a subset the full genome.
-We chose the 2,000 genes that exhibited the largest differential expression between the cortex and the substantia nigra (the region most affected in PD) in \citet{Agarwal_2020}, as well as 19 additional genes which seemed promising in exploratory analyses.
-We associated each allele with a particular gene if it was annotated within that gene in the GWAS data (including intronic and 5' or 3' UTR plus 3kbp).
-This resulted in a list of 53,559 variants associated with the 2,019 genes.
-The NeuroX dataset included 1,734 of the 2,019 genes on our list, sequenced from 11,402 individuals.
-We then summarized the SNV data to the gene level using an indicator function for whether a given gene was mapped to at least one SNV.
-In our analysis, we also included the subject-specific covariates age and sex from the NeuroX dataset, and used PD status as the response for all individuals.

 The RNA-seq data that we used came from the Parkinson's Progression Markers Initiative (PPMI), obtained from PPMI upon request.
-We selected data from the individuals who were identified as healthy controls or untreated PD cases, resulting in data for 370 individuals.
-We again extracted data from genes that appeared in the same list of 2,019 genes, resulting in data on 1,697 genes (37 genes only had data in the NeuroX dataset).
-In addition to RNA fragment counts for each individual, we included age, years of education, race, sex, and the phase of the PPMI study as covariates.
+Due to the intense computational burden of running the full MCMC, we analyzed a subset the full genome (1734 genes in the GWAS branch and 1697 in the RNA-seq branch).
+Details on the data and subsetting can be found in Section 7.1 of the Supplementary Materials.